RNG42/IsMultiThreaded-Input-Issue/README.md

-Following settings seem to work fine:
+Following settings seem to work fine (these are currently set in the project):

 VSync = VSyncMode.On;
 IsMultiThreaded = false;